OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work

-Some areas of improvement for future experiments are the use of the grid sampling method and the bayesian sampling method.
+Some areas of improvement for future experiments are the use of the grid sampling method which supports discrete hyperparameters, early termination of low-performance runs, and also the bayesian sampling method which is based on the Bayesian optimization algorithm that allows for the use of a different kind of statistical technique to improve the kind of hyperparameter.

 These improvements might help the model in the following ways:

 Grid sampling: It can help in selecting a criteria and choose the best result for the model and it also supports early termination of low-performance runs.
 It performs a simple grid search over all possible values.
 Besides, it can provide a thorough sampling of parameter space and you can cover all possible prospective sets of parameters.

-Bayesian sampling: It makes it possible to use a different kind of statistical technique to improve the hyperparameter.It picks samples based on how previous samples performed, so that new samples improve the primary metric and its search is potentially efficient.
+Bayesian sampling: It makes it possible to use a different kind of statistical technique to improve the hyperparameter.
+It picks samples based on how previous samples performed, so that new samples improve the primary metric and its search is potentially efficient.